EttMolTrym/todocalender/README.md

 # 📅 Shared Todo Calendar

-A simple, elegant web application for two people to manage shared activities with a calendar view.
+A simple, web application for two people to manage shared activities with a calendar view.
 Perfect for couples, roommates, or any two people who want to track their shared todos.

 ## ✨ Features